sagemathinc/cocalc/notes/aug2013-push.md

    x - implement script for it.
-   x - update button to pdf embed x - pdf display title
-    - add spinners to each button
-    - icons for each button
-    - embed --> object in sage_salvus.py
+   x - update button to pdf embed x - pdf display title x - add spinners to each button x - icons for each button x - embed --> object in sage_salvus.py x - pdf height is wrong, since can't see controls.

 - [ ] next release:
       - verify get new services file for cassandra